 Best Aluminum Sailboat Makers

-The original aluminum bluewater sailboat was made famous by cruising legend Jimmy Cornell.
+The original aluminum blue water sailboat was made famous by cruising legend Jimmy Cornell.
 Cornell did a five-year circumnavigation on Aventura III, an Ovni 43.

 Ovnis are centerboard yachts with shallow drafts.
-They have distinctive double hard chines on the hull and a go-anywhere look that feels as much at home anchored in a French Polynesian lagoon as it does tied to an iceberg in Patagonia.
+They have distinctive double hard chines on the hull and a go-anywhere look that feels as much at home anchored in a French Polynesian lagoon as it does tie to an iceberg in Patagonia.